 Law AS & A Level

 A Level Law is a well-established course which has for many years developed students’ knowledge and understanding of the law.
 It also allows students to develop skills of analysis, evaluation, independent research and problem-solving skills (academic and practical) which are valued by employers and universities.
-Law is a subject which provides students useful knowledge for life.
+Law is a subject which provides students with useful knowledge for life.
 It is relevant and useful for a wide range of university courses and jobs.

 A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 5 or above.
-Alternatively, if you have a grade 4 in English Language you must have a grade 6 in GCSE History or Religious Studies.
+Alternatively, if you have a grade 4 in English Language you will need to have a grade 6 in either GCSE History or Religious Studies to do the course.

 What will I study?